1414213/scwin2/README.md

 "Reversed": false,
 "ScrollAlongXElseY": true
 ```
-Sets the thumbstick to scroll the mouse wheel.&ensp;*Sensitivity* sets how much the thumbstick scrolls.&ensp;*Deadzone* sets a deadzone for the thumbstick.&ensp;*Reversed* reverses the direction that the thumbstick scrolls in.&ensp;*ScrollAlongXElseY* sets the thumbstick to scroll based on north and south orientation or east and west.
+Sets the thumbstick to scroll the mouse wheel.&ensp;*Sensitivity* sets how quickly the thumbstick scrolls.&ensp;*Deadzone* sets a deadzone for the thumbstick measured from its center as a proportion of its radius.&ensp;*Reversed* reverses the direction that the thumbstick scrolls in.&ensp;*ScrollAlongXElseY* sets the thumbstick to scroll based on east and west orientation or north and south.

 ### StickStick
 ```